-This Thousand Island salad dressing is a classic and has been one of my favorite dressings since I was a child.
+This Thousand Island salad dressing is a classic and has been one of my favorite salad dressings since I was a child.
 I love the delicious blend of flavors that come together and make any salad taste special.
+The little “island” of relish add texture and flavor, while the creaminess of what holds it all together will send your senses into orbit, in a good way!

 Ways to Serve Homemade Thousand Island